pan-efs/human-pose-estimation-ETL/README.md

 <details>
   <summary>3D Human Pose Estimation model</summary>

-  1. More info about the model you can read [here.](https://pytorch.org/vision/master/_modules/torchvision/models/detection/keypoint_rcnn.html)
+  1. More info about the model you can read from [pytorch.org](https://pytorch.org/vision/master/_modules/torchvision/models/detection/keypoint_rcnn.html) or a nice article from [learnopencv.com.](https://learnopencv.com/human-pose-estimation-using-keypoint-rcnn-in-pytorch/)
   2. The `keypointrcnn_resnet50_fpn` is particularly trained to identify key-points in `a person`.
   3. The model infers better if there are no occlusions.
 </details>